Scurvy is a state of dietary deficiency of vitamin C (ascorbic acid). It is called Barlow’s disease in infants.

 - Persons with chronic malnutrition

-- Lack fruits in diet
+- Lack of fruits in the diet

 - men who live alone